Appearance

 - Readiness + fulfilment attestation — when controls are in a final state, the requirement becomes ready for review and the owner attests fulfilment.

-- Operationalisation gaps to call out honestly: Modulos does not provide a dedicated DORA register-of-information UI surface — register entries are stored as evidence linked to
+- a dedicated register-of-information UI — register entries are stored as evidence linked to

 Cross-framework mapping (preview)